opendatadiscovery/odd-platform/docs/Overview.md

 [The platform for your business](#the-platform-for-your-business) \
 [Features and use cases](#features-and-use-cases) \
 [Start using ODD](#start-using-odd)
-> Open Data Discovery makes all your data entities reliable, observable, and easily discoverable.
 ## About ODD
 The open-source Data Discovery Platform improves productivity, collaboration, and governance of modern data products and teams: \
  ✔️ Free open-source and community-driven \